MeeraRamprasad/PLL-Design-Using-Google-Sky-130nm/README.md

 3. Reference Clock = 5 to 12.5 MHz
 4. Output Clock = 40 to 100 MHz (the Frequency Divider Circuit makes use of 3 inverters, which would result in the overall frequency multiplication by 8 times).

+Transient analysises for specific time intervals is carried for different circuit components and then the PLL as a whole.
 Parameters such as jitter and capacitive loading are omitted to maintain simplicity in this particular design.

 ## Simulations & Layout
 The first step to simulating the PLL is to simulate and check the working of each of the individual components of the PLL control system.